Belmead (Powhatan, Virginia): Black Catholic schools

 In 1897, the property was conveyed to the Sisters of the Blessed Sacrament, headed by Saint Katharine Drexel, and opened as St. Francis de Sales School, an all-Black school for girls, in 1899.
 St. Emma Military Academy for boys, named after Katharine's stepmother, was opened on the property by Edward Morrell and his wife Louise (Katharine's half-sister).
-Together, the schools are credited with educating 15,000 Black students.

 It was added to the National Register of Historic Places in 1969.
 The schools were closed in the early 1970s.

 Sale and preservation

 In 2016, the SBS sisters put the 2,265 acres on the market.
 The sale of the property was managed by Plante Moran Real Estate Investment Advisors, which asked for proposals by Dec.
 19, 2016.
 The community and alumni formed a nonprofit, Belmead on the James, to mount a fundraising campaign.

 In June 2019, the property was sold to Jeff Oakley for $6 million.
-He later allowed alumni to begin hosting tours and making the history of the property more well-known.
+He later allowed alumni to begin hosting tours and making the history of the property better-known.